alexrisch/alexrisch/README.md

 # 👋 Welcome to Alex Risch's GitHub!

 Hi there!
-I'm **Alex Risch**, a passionate developer exploring the frontiers of **TypeScript**, **React Native**, and creative broadcasting tools.
+I'm **Alex Risch**, a passionate developer exploring the frontiers of **TypeScript**, **React Native**, and building the next great messaging app.
 I believe in crafting clean, scalable, and impactful code that brings ideas to life.

 ---